Vipth/CodeHS/README.md

 # CodeHS

-My solutions to the CodeHS lessons.
+My solutions to the CodeHS python 3 lessons.
 Feel free to reference any code posted here.